sadit/SimilaritySearch.jl/README.md

 ```

 # Using the library
 Please see [examples](https://github.com/sadit/SimilaritySearchDemos).
-You will find a list of Jupuyter and Pluto notebooks, and some scripts that exemplifies its usage.
+You will find a list of Jupyter and Pluto notebooks, and some scripts that exemplifies its usage.

 # Contribute
 Contributions are welcome.
 Please fill a pull request for documentating and implementation contributions.
 For issues, please fill an issue with the necessary information (see below.)
 If you already have a solution please also provide a pull request.